ItaiAxelrad/open-spec/docs/specifications/2_Facility Construction/9_Finishes/090561 Common Work Results for Flooring Preparation.md

 1. FLOOR FILLERS
    1. Tamms Industries Co.
 Floorstone, for thick or thin fills, as appropriate.

+## Execution

 1. INSTALLATION
-1. APPLICATION
+2. APPLICATION
    1. Mix and apply as instructed by manufacturer.
-   1. Fill and smooth around conduit set in grooves cut into existing slabs.
+   2. Fill and smooth around conduit set in grooves cut into existing slabs.
-   1. Fill and smooth spalled or otherwise damaged slabs as required for proper installation of finish flooring.
+   3. Fill and smooth spalled or otherwise damaged slabs as required for proper installation of finish flooring.